altmp/ragemp-altv-bridge/README.md

 <!-- SETTINGS-->
 ## Recommended settings
-We recommended adding this settings in server.toml for best performance
+We recommend adding this settings in server.toml for best performance
 ```toml

   host = "1.2.3.4" # Your public IP address